IBM/aspera-cli/README.md

 #### Download Files

-Download of files is straightforward with a specific syntax for the `aoc files download` action: Like other commands the source file list is provided as  a list with the `sources` option.
-Nevertheless, consider this:
+Download of files is straightforward using command: `aoc files download`

-* if only one source is provided, it is downloaded
-* if multiple sources must be downloaded, then the first in list is the path of the source folder, and the remaining items are the file names in this folder (without path).

 #### Shared folders